continuedev/continue/docs/docs/customize/model-providers/more/watsonx.md

 To get started with watsonx SaaS, visit the [registration page](https://dataplatform.cloud.ibm.com/registration/stepone?context=wx).
 If you do not have an existing IBM Cloud account, you can sign up for a free trial.

-To authenticate to watsonx.ai SaaS with Continue, you will need to create a project and [setup an API key](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=cli-creating-your-cloud-api-key).
+To authenticate to watsonx.ai SaaS with Continue, you will need to create a project and [set up an API key](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=cli-creating-your-cloud-api-key).
 Then, in continue:

 - Set **apiBase** to your watsonx SaaS endpoint, e.g. `https://us-south.ml.cloud.ibm.com` for US South region.
 - Set **projectId** to your watsonx project ID.